redsh4de/monero-site/src/content/moneropedia/en/pedersen-commitment.md

 ---
-summary: 'Pedersen commitments are cryptographic algorithms that allow a prover to commit to a certain value without revealing it or being able to change it'
+summary: "Pedersen commitments are cryptographic algorithms that allow a prover to commit to a certain value without revealing it or being able to change it"
 title: Pedersen Commitment
-terms: ["commitments", "commitment", "pedersen", "pedersen-commitment", "pedersen-commitments"]
+terms:
+  [
+    "commitments",
+    "commitment",
+    "pedersen",
+    "pedersen-commitment",
+    "pedersen-commitments",
+  ]
 ---

 ### The Basics